The Praetorian Building and Its 19th-Century Neighbors

-The photo above — from the George W. Cook Collection treasure trove at SMU’s DeGolyer Library — shows the Praetorian Building under construction.
+The photo below is a detail of a larger photo from the George W. Cook Collection treasure trove at SMU’s DeGolyer Library, which shows the Praetorian Building under construction.
 It appeared on a real-photo postcard which shows a postmark of July 25, 1907.
 What I found most interesting about this photo are the two buildings standing in its shadow, just west of Stone Street (now Stone Place).
 Here’s a close-up (click to see a larger image):

 Below is a clipping from the Dallas city directory issued in 1907 — the first year a special “Moving Pictures” category was included in the directory.